Crimea in the Roman era: Roman Empire

 Rome started to dominate the Crimea peninsula (then called Taurica) in the 1st century BC.
 The initial area of their penetration was mainly in eastern Crimea (Bosporus kingdom) and in the western Greek city of Chersonesos.
 The interior was only nominally under Roman rule.

 In ancient times Crimea was known as "Chersonesus Taurica", from the name of the Tauri, who were descendants of the Cimmerians.
 Many Greek colonists settled in Taurica: their most renowned colony was Chersonesos.
 In 114 BC the Bosporus kingdom accepted the overlordship of Mithridates VI Eupator, king of Pontus, as a protection from tribes of Scythians.
 For nearly five centuries after the defeat of Mithridates by the Roman Pompey, Crimea was under the suzerainty of Rome.

 The main Roman settlement was Charax, a castrum probably built around 60–65, and the main naval Roman base was in Chersonesos.

 When the Romans arrived at Taurica, they set up their camp and built a fortress and a temple of Jupiter Dolichenus on the coast of the harbor of Balaklava, then called Symbolon Limen.

 Tiberius Julius Aspurgus (8 BC – 38) founded a line of Bosporan Kings which endured with some interruptions until 341.
 Originally called Aspurgus, he adopted the Roman names "Tiberius Julius" because he received Roman citizenship and enjoyed the patronage of the first two Roman Emperors, Augustus and Tiberius.
 All of the following kings adopted these two Roman names followed by a third name, mostly of Pontic, Thracian or Sarmatian origin.
 Bosporan kings struck coinage throughout the kingdom period, which included gold staters bearing portraits of the respective Roman Emperors.

 In 67, Emperor Nero prepared a military expedition to conquer for Rome all the northern shores of the Black Sea from the Caucasus to what is now Romania-Moldova-Ukraine, but his death stopped the project.
-For this reason he probably put Taurica under direct Roman rule and created the Charax castrum.
+For this reason, he probably put Taurica under direct Roman rule and created the Charax castrum.
 He extended the Roman province of Lower Moesia to Tyras, Olbia and Taurica (the peninsula of Crimea).

-Taurica enjoyed a relative golden period under Roman leadership during the 2nd century AD, with huge commerce of wheat, clothing, wine and slaves.
+Taurica enjoyed a relative golden period under Roman leadership during the 2nd century AD, with huge commerce of wheat, clothing, wine and slaves of the Black Sea slave trade:

 The region was temporarily conquered by the Goths in 250.
 The last client king of the Roman Empire in Taurica was Tiberius Julius Rhescuporis VI, who died in 342.
 Rhescuporis seems to have minted coins as late as 341, indicating that there was some extent of political control over the remnants of the kingdom at this point.
 The remnants of the Bosporan kingdom were finally swept away with the invasion of the Huns in 375/6.